mellamoorzar/Udacity_DAND/README.md

 ## About

-This repository contains project works for Udacity's Data Analyst Nanodegree from the September 2017.
+This repository contains project works for Udacity's Data Analyst Nanodegree.

 ## Projects